Skip to content

 • select

-From one set of credentials, builds and verifies a list of selectors.
+From one location client, builds and verifies a list of selectors.

 • query